06.09.2022

 Certified Ethical Hacker (CEH)

 Administered by the EC-Council, CEH is one of the most sought-after credentials geared specifically toward ethical hackers.
 The certification program will teach you the latest hacking tools, techniques, and methods used by hackers and offers plenty of opportunities for hands-on practical learning.
-To be eligible, you need at least two years experience in the information security field or to have previously attended an EC–Council training.
+To be eligible, you need at least two years of experience in the information security field or to have previously attended an EC–Council training.

 What Is the Job Market for Ethical Hackers?